PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 12 Plans.md

 - [ ] Moment 2: *Mordakhesh's favor*
 	- While floating along through the tunnel, Lox is communicated with by his Patron, who he does not know is Mordakhesh.
 	- The scenery changes to reflect a beautiful garden set in the courtyard of a stone castle.
 Colorful flowers blow in the wind.
 A cloaked figure stands tall with his back to Lox, his hands clasped behind his back.
 His hands are his only feature not shrouded in a cloak, and they appear to be human.
-	- Mordakhesh requests another favor from Lox.
+	- Mordakhesh requests a favor from Lox.
-		- "During your travels you will encounter a... 'thing' that calls itself Vorak."
+		- *"During your travels you will encounter a... 'thing' that calls itself Vorak."
 The origin of this creature is of no import, as it is but a shell of its former glory.
 Normally I would pay no heed to such a disappointment, however within that outer shell lives a... prize.
-A prize that, should you recover it and bring it to me, may sooth your grief and repair your... broken heart. ""
+A prize that, should you recover it and bring it to me, may sooth your grief and repair your... broken heart. ""*
-		- Your patron takes a look to his left, then to his right, as if taking in his surroundings for the first time since you've been here.
+		- *Your patron takes a look to his left, then to his right, as if taking in his surroundings for the first time since you've been here.
 "Lords, I hate places like this.
 Its one of mankind's greatest illusions, to build a structure as grand as this out of stone and brick, then claim these structures could stand for a millennia.
-'Stone can outlast time itself', they would say.
+'Stone can outlast time itself', they would say.*
-		- What they don't understand is that its not the stone that gives way, allowing intruders into one's castle.
+		- *What they don't understand is that its not the stone that gives way, allowing intruders into one's castle.
 Its the decay of order that destroys civilizations.
 Because a wall requires maintenance, requires order.
-Without that, a wall of stone will always decay into nothing but a pile of rocks.
+Without that, a wall of stone will always decay into nothing but a pile of rocks.*
-		* Find the creature and return to me what lies within the shell, and you will get your prize.
+		* *Find the creature and return to me what lies within the shell, and you will get your prize.*

-- [ ] Moment 2: The Rapids
+- [ ] Moment 3: The Rapids
-	- The narrow channel opens up slighty, and the water begins to travel faster, soon leading to rapids.
+	- The narrow channel opens up slightly, and the water begins to travel faster, soon leading to rapids.
 This channel may no longer be traveled against the current via non-magical means.
 	- A small metal crate with 2 potions of greater healing can be found floating in water, stuck against some rocks. **DC 15 acrobatics/athletics** check to grab the crate.
 	- The channel comes to a dead end, with a ladder on the cavern wall leading upwards through a small tunnel, into ***Moment 3.***

-- [ ] Moment 3: Shamukaar
+- [ ] Moment 4: Shamukaar
 	 - The players arrive through *the old well.*
 	 - Kozrak knows that he is not welcome here, and chooses to leave the party and return to the surface.
 	 - Various patrons of different species intermingle here.